Characteristics, Features and Types of Aquatic Ecosystems

 Wetlands can be fresh or saltwater and can be in the context of still or moving waters.

-This ecosystem can also appear in naturally generated settings, such as deltas, swamps, or swamps; or artificial settings, such as dams or ponds.
+This ecosystem can also appear in naturally generated settings, such as deltas, swamps, or swamps; or in artificial settings, such as dams or ponds.

 Wetlands are characterized by retaining water and can lessen the damaging effects of floods.
 The vegetation that grows in wetlands is characterized by being hydrophilic, that is, it is capable of remaining underwater for long periods.

 A great variety of organisms are found in wetlands: small insects; birds like herons, pelicans, and eagles; fish such as trout and catfish; and medium-sized mammals, such as otters.

 Estuaries are the deepest areas at the mouth of a river in an ocean.
 They are characterized because sweet and salty waters are mixed on their surface.

 Many nutrients are concentrated in estuaries and it is considered one of the most fertile ecosystems.
 The mouths of rivers are a clear example of estuaries.